 When your child has diabetes, their body can’t produce or effectively use insulin — an important hormone that carries the sugar (or glucose) in their bloodstream to inside cells, to be converted into energy.

 If your child is producing too little insulin, their body is unable to use insulin properly (known as insulin resistance).
-This will then cause them to have persistent high blood sugars.
-If left untreated, high blood sugars can cause serious health problems over time like heart disease, kidney disease, nerve disease and circulation problems
+This will then cause them to have persistent high glucose levels.
+If left untreated, high glucose levels can cause serious health problems over time like heart disease, kidney disease, nerve disease and circulation problems